Nodirbek Abdusattorov: 2023

-In January 2023, Abdusattorov participated in the Tata Steel tournament, in which he tied for second with Magnus Carlsen with a score of 8/13 (+4-1=8).
+In January 2023, Abdusattorov participated in the Tata Steel tournament, in which he tied for second with Magnus Carlsen with a score of 8/13 (+4−1=8).
 Going into the last round he topped the table, but was overtaken by Anish Giri.

 In the Chess World Cup 2023, Abdusattorov was defeated by Vahap Şanal in the second round.
-After drawing the first game of the round with the black pieces, he lost the second game with white.
-He had a bye in the first round.
+After drawing the first game with the black pieces, he lost the second game with white.

 In May 2023, Abdusattorov took part in Norway Chess 2023, in which he won the blitz event with a score of 6/9, a half point above Alireza Firouzja and Shakhriyar Mamedyarov.

 In the classical event, he scored poorly with a score of 9/27, finishing in ninth place.
 The classical event was won by Hikaru Nakamura.

-In October, he took part in the Qatar Masters Open 2023 where he achieved a score of 7/9 (+5-0=4), tying for first with countryman Nodirbek Yakubboev.
+In October, he took part in the Qatar Masters Open 2023 where he achieved a score of 7/9 (+5−0=4), tying for first with countryman Nodirbek Yakubboev.
 He lost the blitz tiebreaks 2–0 to finish in second place.

 2024

 In January, he took part in the Tata Steel tournament where he tied 1st with 8½/13 alongside Anish Giri, Gukesh D and Wei Yi, before being eliminated in the tiebreak semifinals by the latter.

 In February & March 2024, Abdusattorov played in the Prague International Chess Festival.
 He finished with a score of 6½/9, winning the event with a round to spare and a TPR of 2873.

 This result propelled him to World No.4, with a rating of 2765.

-In April–May, Abdusattorov took part in and won the TePe Sigeman Tournament, in which he tied first with 4½/7 (+3-1=3) with Arjun Erigaisi and Peter Svidler, before winning the tournament in blitz tiebreaks.
+In April–May, Abdusattorov took part in and won the TePe Sigeman Tournament, in which he tied first with 4½/7 (+3−1=3) with Arjun Erigaisi and Peter Svidler, before winning the tournament in blitz tiebreaks.

 In May, he participated in the GCT Superbet Poland Rapid & Blitz.
 In Rapid, he finished in 7th with 8/18 (Rapid wins counted as 2, draws 1).
 In Blitz, he finished in 5th with 9½/18, for an overall 6th place placement with 17½/36.

-In June, Abdusattorov participated in the UzChess Cup Masters, finishing second behind Nodirbek Yakubboev on tiebreaks.
+In June, Abdusattorov participated in the inaugural UzChess Cup Masters, finishing second behind Nodirbek Yakubboev on tiebreaks.
 He scored 5½/9 (+3-1=5).

 2025

-In Tata Steel Chess Tournament 2025, he finished 3rd, scoring 8 points behind R Praggnanandhaa and Gukesh Dommaraju.
+In Tata Steel Chess Tournament 2025, he finished 3rd, scoring 8 points (+4-1=8), behind R Praggnanandhaa and Gukesh Dommaraju.

+In August, Abdusattorov played in the Sinquefield Cup.
+This was arguably one of the worst events of his career, as he finished dead last with a score of 2½/9 (+1-5=3).

+In December, he rebounded and won the London Chess Classic with a round to spare.
+He scored of 7½/9 (+6-0=3).

+Abdusattorov finished as the runner-up at the World Blitz Chess Championship 2025.
+He finished 4th in the Swiss stage with a score of 13/19, advancing to the knockout stage.
+He defeated Arjun Erigaisi in the semifinal, before losing to Magnus Carlsen in the final.